 By Mike Ratliff

-“And the Word was made flesh, and dwelt among us, (and we beheld his glory, the glory as of the only begotten of the Father,) full of grace and truth.”
-(John 1:14 (translated from the NA28 Greek text)
+14 “And the Word became flesh and tabernacled among us and we gazed upon His glory, the glory as as of the only begotten from the Father, full of grace and truth.”
+John 1:14 (translated from the NA28 Greek text)

 Jesus is responding to some Jews who had believed Him.
 In v31 “believed on” translates πεπιστευκότας (pepisteukotas) the perfect active participle, accusative plural, masculine case of πιστεύω (pisteuō).
 It denotes those who are followers because they have believed.
 It can mean faith or belief, but in this context it is describing some Jews who were following Jesus.
-The grammar structure of this word in this text is as a “perfect, participle, active.”
-That means that this word is describing a state brought about by the finished results of the action.
+As this is a “perfect, participle, active” it means that this word is describing a state brought about by the finished results of the action.
 The direct translation of this into English would be, “having believed.”
 Are they genuine believers?

 The word “continue” in v31 is also translated as “abide” in John 15 where Jesus tells us about those who “abide” in the true vine.”
 In that analogy, Jesus is the Vine and believers are the branches in the vine.
 The Father is the Vinedresser who prunes the vines so that they will bear much fruit.
 Some branches do not abide in the vine.
 They are cut away by the Father and burned.
 In John 8:31-32, Jesus is telling us that those who remain or continue or abide in Him are proved to be His disciples indeed.
 These are genuine believers who abide in the Vine.